snek5000/snek5000/docs/tuto_simul_cbox.md

 ```

-Also we can load the history points data to compute growth rate
+Also we can load the history points data to compute growth rate:

 ```python
 import numpy as np